faridrashidi/scphylo-tools/docs/source/cli_reference.rst

 CLI
 ===

-A command line interface (CLI) is available in scPhylo-tools package.
+The scPhylo-tools package includes a command-line interface (CLI).
-After you have scphylo correctly installed on your machine (see :ref:`installation tutorial <installationguide>`), the ``scphylo`` command will become available in the terminal. ``scphylo`` is a command line tool with some sub-commands.
-You can get quick info on all the available commands typing ``scphylo --help``.
-You will get the following output:
+Once scphylo is installed (see :ref:`installation tutorial <installationguide>`), the ``scphylo`` command becomes available in your terminal. ``scphylo`` is a command-line tool featuring several sub-commands.
+You can view a list of all available commands by typing ``scphylo --help``.
+This produces the following output: